adospinoiu/CSS_Lighting-Animations-and-More/README.md

 #18 Didn't get to take the test today.
 Watched the stacking of SpaceX Rocket.
 Will Take it tomorrow.

 #19 Finished the 5th course!
 Only three left now to complete the whole data program

+#20 Made really good progress on the 6th course today.